Pediatric Orthopedic surgeons width="1024" height="188"

 Symptoms of a buckle fracture can appear similar to a sprain.
 Thus, proper evaluation, coupled with a high level of suspicion, is required.
 Watch out for pain, impaired mobility of the wrist, and bruises on the wrist.
 The doctor will likely ask for X-rays to ascertain the cause of the pain and swelling.

-Scaphoid fracture
+Scaphoid Fracture

 A scaphoid fracture refers to a condition in which the scaphoid bone is broken.
-The scaphoid bone is one of the carpal bones that is found at the joint of the hand and wrist.
+The scaphoid bone is one of the carpal bones that is found at the joints of the hand and wrist.
 This fracture usually occurs when a child falls onto an outstretched hand; a common event on the playground.
 While it’s possible for the child to fall without sustaining an injury, if the child lands with his or her palm flat on the ground with the wrist bending backward, there is a high chance of having a scaphoid fracture.

 Wrist Treatment